Two Parts of a Song

 - With regards to the sound recording it is simple.
-As soon as you create a sound recording, or "Master", you own the copyright to it in its entirety.
-For anyone to legally use it, they would need your direct permission.
+As soon as you create a sound recording, or "Master", you own the copyright to it in its entirety (unless it's a bootleg/sample of someone else's audio).
+For anyone to legally use it, they would need your direct permission in the form of a Master License.

 - With regards to the music composition it becomes less simple.
 This because there are multiple parts that make up the whole composition, but only some of them are typically protected by copyright.